Three teens shot in Fresh Meadows

 “Local law enforcement officials have warned of a frightening increase in ghost guns being used in violent crime,” she said, adding that she helped pass legislation to ban the sale and possession of ghost guns last year.

 As for bail reform, Rozic said that some of the legislation in the recently passed state budget is applicable.
 “We’ve given judges more discretion to set bail for repeat offenders and defendants who are charged with certain violent and/or gun-related crimes.
-We’ve lowered the threshold for gun trafficking offenses and imposed stricter regulations on gun crimes,” she said.
+We’ve lowered the threshold for gun trafficking offenses and imposed stricter regulations on gun crimes,” she said in a message to the Chronicle.
 “We have also allowed courts to consider violated orders of protection, history of gun use, and harm caused to the alleged victim when setting bail moving forward.”

 Chan said at this point, it is unknown whether a ghost gun was used.